AdobeDocs/platform-learn.en/help/tutorial-migrate-target-websdk/validate.md

 ---
 # Validate the Platform Web SDK implementation

 After you have migrated your Target implementation from at.js to Platform Web SDK, it's important to validate everything is working properly before publishing any changes to your production site.
-Adobe recommends the following, which will be covered in detail on this page:
+Adobe recommends the following, which is covered in detail on this page:

 * Perform a technical validation to make sure the basic implementation and Platform Web SDK requests and responses look correct
 * Ensure that Target activities are delivered and rendered properly